 Classic San Francisco and Coit Tower Walk

 San Francisco is best explored on foot.
 There are 47 named hills in San Francisco, and with all of these hills come a large variety of pedestrian staircases.
-This one-mile Coit Tower walk explores the scenic stairs that lead from the waterfront to Coit Tower before ending in North Beach.
+This one-mile San Francisco Coit Tower walk explores the scenic stairways that lead from the Embarcadero waterfront to Coit Tower before ending in North Beach.

 The stairs leading to Coit Tower have inspired visitors and residents for generations.
 With sweeping views of Alcatraz and the Bay these stairs have inspired moviemakers and set the scene for many events in Armistead Maupin’s literary hits.
 This one-mile walk leads you up the classic wooden stairs of Filbert Street before continuing on the red brick of the Greenwich steps.
 Visitors have a chance to take in the views and famous murals of Coit Tower before heading down to North Beach and ending at Washington Square Park.

 The walk begins at Levi’s Plaza, easily found between Sansome Street and the Embarcadero.